patrick-amusivwa/MS1-pawsandclaws/README.md

 #### Performance Testing

-Following checks using lighthouse, the footer colour was changed to an off white so there was sufficient contrast between the text and background.
+Following checks using lighthouse, the footer colour was changed to a light grey so there was sufficient contrast between the text and background.
 To ensure it remained distinct from the rest of the webpage, a mid-blue border top was added.
 Rel=noopener value was added to all external links with a target=_blank attribute to ensure security.